 H.B.
 No. 3194 amends the Texas Occupations Code regarding the grounds for denial of a nursing license or disciplinary action by the Texas Board of Nursing.
-The bill updates Section 301.452(b) to include new provisions that expand the reasons for which a nursing license may be denied or disciplinary action may be taken.
-Specifically, it adds a new clause that prohibits taking photographs of a patient with a personal electronic device without consent and disseminating those photographs on social media.
-Additionally, the bill modifies the existing language by removing the previous clause regarding the failure to care adequately for a patient, replacing it with a broader standard that emphasizes the risk of harm to patients.
+The bill updates Section 301.452(b) by adding new provisions that specify additional reasons for which a nursing license may be denied or disciplinary action may be taken.
+Notably, it introduces a new clause that prohibits taking photographs of a patient with a personal electronic device without consent and disseminating those photographs on social media.
+Additionally, it expands the existing language to include failure to provide adequate care that exposes patients to unnecessary risk of harm.

 Statutes affected: Introduced: Occupations Code 301.452 (Occupations Code 301)